karsumit94/andrewholsted.github.io/_posts/2013-03-15-Dev-Bootcamp-Interview.md

 As our scheduled start time neared, and a solid internet connection was still no where to be found, I turned to plan B. My phone.
 I logged in to the Skype app, tried to shake the past 15 minutes off, and resolved to do my best under the circumstances.

 A few minutes later, the call came in.
 I accepted, and the Skype app instantly crashed.

-Wtf, really?
+Solid.

 I opened it back up and found a message from Karim.

 "Are you there?"